Nimo

 Test your knowledge with interactive flashcards

-How does a catalyst affect the shape of a rate graph?
+How does increased pressure for gases affect a rate graph?

 Click to reveal answer